The California Institute of Technology (Caltech) has received a $ 100 million grant for its solar power from space (SSPP) project.

 A solar panel in orbit can be exposed practically always to full sunlight, and without power reduction.

-The first test of the project it will take place in early 2023.
+The first test of the project will take place in early 2023.
 Prototypes with solar power generators and RF wireless energy transfer are expected to have a deployable structure approximately 1,8 meters by 1,8 meters (6 feet by 6 feet).

 The problems to be faced in order to give unlimited energy to the planet